Skip to main content

 D

-Dense cylindrical racemes of small white flowers with numerous stamens are produced in April through June, lasting 3–4 weeks.
+Dense cylindrical racemes of small white flowers with numerous stamens are produced from April through June, lasting 3–4 weeks.
 Racemes are 1–2 inches (2.5–5 cm) long.
 White berries with black-dotted tips on thick red pedicels develop August through September and persist into October if undisturbed by wildlife.

 Detailed Descriptions